angular/angular/adev/src/content/guide/signals/overview.md

 Effects always execute **asynchronously**, during the change detection process.

+Note: In order to be able to read signal inputs, effects in components will first run after `NgOnInit` is invoked.
+This means change detection will need to run on the components for the effect to run.

 ### Use cases for effects

 Effects are rarely needed in most application code, but may be useful in specific circumstances.
 Here are some examples of situations where an `effect` might be a good solution: